All You Need to Know About Garment Costing and Pricing

 4. Production Quantity (MOQs)

 The economies of scale play a big role in the apparel industry.
 Essentially, the more items you produce or purchase, the less you would pay per unit.
+Mass production of labels, packaging materials, and custom items can further reduce per-unit costs due to economies of scale.

 5. Design Complexity